facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 # Prerequisites

 This article requires a basic knowledge of Redux.
-In particular, I use Redux Toolkit, a toolset for Redux developement.
-It's not necessary to know Redux Toolkit as far as you know Redux.
+In particular, I use Redux Toolkit, a toolset for Redux development.
+It's not necessary to be familiar with Redux Toolkit as far as you understand Redux.
 Examples use React.
 It's essential to know what a `useEffect` is. `useEffect` comes with [React 16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html).
-If you work with a previous version of React, you can use [component's lifecycle methods](https://www.w3schools.com/react/react_lifecycle.asp#:~:text=Each%20component%20in%20React%20has,Mounting%2C%20Updating%2C%20and%20Unmounting.).
+If you work with a previous version of React, you can use the [component's lifecycle methods](https://www.w3schools.com/react/react_lifecycle.asp#:~:text=Each%20component%20in%20React%20has,Mounting%2C%20Updating%2C%20and%20Unmounting.).
 With older React versions, you can use `componentDidMount` and `componentWillUnmount` methods.
-I used Redux Saga as I found easier to explain sagas.
+I used Redux Saga as I found it easier to explain sagas.
 You can use other libraries to achieve the same result.

 # Actions

-Starting from the basics, a Redux action has the following signature:
+Starting with the basics, a Redux action has the following signature:

 ```typescript
 export interface Action<T = any> {